LBVPstuff/Easy-Camera-Circuit-Bend/README.md

 ## *Here are some picture I took with it*

 The timestamp can be removed in the parameters of the camera, and the image quality (mostly the size of the image on your SD card) can be changed as well.
+I am using 2 jumper cables for most of my pictures.

 <img src="Some picture I took/PICT0035.jpg">
 <img src="Some picture I took/PICT0048.jpg">